create-scada/scada/README.md

 1. In a terminal window, navigate to the Lumen-Server directory.

-2. To setup the virtual ennvironment, run the command:
+2. To setup the virtual environment, run the command:
     ```sh
     pipenv install
     ```